GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 version should be 3.17.1 and the latest is preferred.
-And of course a late version of [PostgreSQL database](https://www.postgresql.org/download/windows/) must also be installed, version 12 preferred but at least version 10.)
+And of course a late version of [PostgreSQL database](https://www.postgresql.org/download/windows/) must also be installed, version 12 is preferred but at least version 10.
+Version 10 is the last with a 32 bit Win32 installation.)
 In this method you put the input source files subdirectory (`libpqxx-master` or `libpqxx-<version>`) into the top-level directory.
 Then in this top-level directory execute the following two commands (adjusting the name of the input source accordingly):

 ```
 cmake -S libpqxx-master -B build -DCMAKE_INSTALL_PREFIX="libpqxx"